tstillwell/appengine_multiblog/README.md

 #### Terms & Conditions and Privacy Policy
-If you use this app for the public, you should have a terms and conditions and privacy policy available to protect yourself or your organization.
+If you use this app for the public, you should have a terms and conditions and privacy policy available to protect yourself or your organization, and notify users what you are doing with their data.

 It is advised that you have these pages created as seperate top level URLs and that you link to them in the footer.